Working with Terrain

 In this example, the height for a GroundStation is set and reported using the Terrain object.
 This example sets the GroundStation height at 3 meters above the Terrain height using the GroundStation.SetHeight() method to prevent erroneous visibility evaluations.

-Note: If a user sets an objects height at 0 km with the SetHeight() method, the Visibility could be returned as true or false due to the object being exactly on the border of the occultation.
+Note: If an object's height is set at 0 km with the SetHeight() method, the Visibility could be returned as true or false due to the object being exactly on the border of the occultation.

 Example: Propagate GroundVehicle to follow Terrain